Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 On a hit, the spell takes effect immediately in addition of the normal effects and damage from your weapon attack, under the rules below:

-:aoe-rad: ***Area of Effects***
+:aoe-rad: ***Area of Effect***

-:   If the spell targets an area greater than a 10 ft. :aoe-cube: cube, it takes effect as a 15 ft. :aoe-cone: cone originating from you, which must include your target.
-Alternatively, it can be contained to only affect the target of your attack (your choice).
+If the spell targets an area greater than a 10-foot Cube, it takes effect as a 15-foot :aoe-cone: Cone originating from you, which must include your target, or it is contained to only affect the target of your attack (your choice on hit).
 Using a ranged weapon, your spell is contained to only affect the target of your attack.

-:spell-level-0: ***Cantrip***
+:spell-level-0: ***Cantrips***

-:   The cantrip **does not deal damage.** Instead, your weapon attack deals the damage type dealt by the cantrip, and applies the cantrip additional effects on hit, except for damage.
+The Cantrip does not deal damage.
+Instead, your weapon attack deals the damage type dealt by the cantrip, and applies the cantrip's additional effects, other than damage, on hit.

 :spell-concentration: ***Concentration***

-:   If the spell requires your concentration, you must Concentrate on it as soon as it takes effect on hit.
+If the spell requires your concentration, you must concentrate on it as soon as it takes effect on hit.

 :d20-save: ***Saving Throw***

-:   If the spell requires a saving throw when cast, the target makes the first save at a :d20-disadv: **Disadvantage** on hit.
-If you score a Critical Hit on the attack, the target automatically fails the save.
+If the spell requires a saving throw when cast, the target makes the first save at a :d20-disadv: Disadvantage on hit.
+On a Critical Hit, the target automatically fails the save.
 Other target (if any) make this save as normal.

 :d20-attack: ***Attack Roll***

-:   If the spell requires an attack roll, it instantly take effect when you hit with a weapon attack.
+If the spell requires an attack roll, it instantly take effect when you hit with a weapon attack.

 ### Level 3: Self Taught Sorcery